 Juan Castañeda, president of the Mexican organization, recognizes many precursors for organized naturism in Mexico, including social media sites or listservs such as Nudmex, but is proud to note that the FNM is the first official group that is linking naturists all over the country.
 He sees acceptance of social nudity as the long game – a matter of patience and education.
 But in the short-term, to pull off this event, he worked closely with the municipal and state governments, the tourism office, and the local hotel association, since, according to one report, there were more than 3000 people participating in some way yet there are only a little more than a 1000 hotel rooms in the immediate beach area.
 (The official ELAN meetings had about fifty people.)

 Probably the most important immediate concrete result of the event was that, for the opening ceremony, the city council declared Zipolite beach to be officially nudist, giving it legal status and making it the first such legal nude beach in Mexico.
 In part this was merely money talking, since the naturists who came for the weekend and who come year-round are a big boon for the local economy.
 Local merchants and business owners are on record as stating that the event was a huge success financially.
 Area authorities also helped construct a stage on the beach for some of the events that were open to the public, which helped draw more general interest to naturism.
-Also, a smaller, local Mexican naturist organization, not yet affiliated with FNM, held their monthly meeting simultaneously at the beach’s only naturist hostel, an event that helped boost the numbers of participants overall.
+Also, a smaller, local Mexican naturist organization, not affiliated with FNM, held their yearly meeting simultaneously at the naturist-friendly hotel Nude.
+The meeting helped boost the numbers of nudists in the area overall, although that organization chose not to coordinate with the ELAN organizers.
+Another clothing-optional possibility for accommodations was Posada La Buena Vida (now BudaMar).

 |Bodypainted participants with the ELAN VI logo|